Page Content

 Cowper Care recognises that due to the data processed in relation to residents and staff, Cowper Care is a Data Controller under the remint of the GDPR.

-In accordance to the Data Protection legislation, staff data, resident data, next of kin data, volunteer data, etc., is considered “personal data” and in some cases “Special Categories of Data” and must be treated as such by Cowper Care.
+In accordance with the Data Protection legislation, staff data, resident data, next of kin data, volunteer data, etc., is considered “personal data” and in some cases “Special Categories of Data” and must be treated as such by Cowper Care.

 Cowper Care fosters a culture among staff that places the confidentiality of Data Subject information at the forefront of their minds at all times (DPC, 2018f).